Silver-Eagle7/Process-Scheduler/README.md

 # Process-Scheduler
-Operating Systems Project for Scheduling Processes to have multiprocessing and also IPC with the main process
+Operating Systems Project for Scheduling Processes to have multiprocessing and also IPC with the main process.

+Works for Linux (Ubuntu).